timonoko/Spektaakkelit/README.md

 # Spektaakkelit
-PLA shrinks 5% in boiling water.
+PLA shrinks 5% in boiling water, so lens attachment is easy.

 <img src=rillit.png>